rizafahmi/ex_video/README.md

 `mix ecto.migrate`

-If we see it in the database, now the videos table has category_id.
+If we see it in the database, now the videos table has `category_id`.